How to Write an Impressive UC Activities List

 Award #1: U.S. Presidential Scholar

-Eligibility requirements: 1 of 161 students recognized by presidentially appointed committee as one of the “nation's most distinguished graduating high school seniors.”
-Only 2 students selected from my state, with 150+ eligible.
+What are the eligibility requirements for this award or honor?
+1 of 161 students recognized by a presidentially-appointed committee as one of the nation's most distinguished graduating high school seniors.
+Only 2 students selected from my state, of 150+ eligible.
 First student chosen from my school in 40 years.
-(250 characters)
+(249 characters of 250 allowed)

 I was invited on the basis of my high SAT scores.
 I spent 20+ hours preparing application materials, including multiple essays and self-assessments.
 Once chosen, I traveled to Washington, D.C. for a weekend award presentation and national summit for all recipients.
-(264 characters)
+(264 characters of 350 allowed)

 Award #2: National AP Scholar

-Eligibility requirements: Granted to students in the US whose average AP Exams score is 4 or higher, and who score 4 or higher on 8+ individual exams.
+What are the eligibility requirements for this award or honor?
+Granted to students in the US whose average AP Exams score is 4 or higher, and who score 4 or higher on 8+ individual exams.
 Approximately 39,000 students nationally earned award in same year.
 I’m the first National AP Scholar ever from my school.
-(247 characters)
+(248 characters of 250 allowed)

-Description: Earned scores of 5 on seven unique AP Exams and 4 on two unique AP Exams.
+What did you do to achieve this award or honor?
+I earned scores of 5 on seven unique AP Exams and 4 on two unique AP Exams.
 Took online AP French class sophomore year (not offered by my high school) to accelerate progress toward award.
-(185 characters)
+(185 characters of 350 allowed)

 Award #3: Two-Time State Debate Champion

-Eligibility requirements: Won back-to-back state championship titles in Varsity LD Debate in sophomore and junior years, the first student ever from my high school and the fifth ever in my state to do so.
-(178 characters)
+What are the eligibility requirements for this award or honor?
+Won back-to-back state championship titles in Varsity LD Debate in sophomore and junior years, the first student ever from my high school and the fifth ever in my state to do so.
+(178 characters of 250 allowed)

-Bested over 30 competitors from more than 20 high schools, committing on average 12 hours each week for four-month seasons to practice and compete.
+I bested over 30 competitors from more than 20 high schools, committing on average 12 hours each week for four-month seasons to practice and compete.
 I only had access to hour-long practices, whereas most of my competitors had in-school debate classes and multi-day practices.
-(274 characters)
+(275 characters of 350 allowed)

 Educational Preparation Programs